Benefits and challenges of monorepo development practices

 The idea is to split a big system into independently deployable, loosely-coupled units that, unlike components, communicate with each other over the process boundaries (typically using REST APIs).
 Though the monorepo makes it easy to break microservice architecture patterns, it does not cause tightly-coupled code by itself.

 You may think updating microservices independently is impossible with a monorepo.
 It’s not.
 You can meet this challenge by replacing rolling updates with more advanced deployment strategies, like blue-green or canary.
-You can deploy the new version side by side with the previous version while you ensure the new microservice version works as expected.
+You can deploy the new version side-by-side with the previous version while you ensure the new microservice version works as expected.
 If you detect a bug, you can quickly redirect traffic to the previous version.

-Automated continuous integration and continuous deployment (CI/CD) pipelines help mitigate all those monorepo challenges.
+Automated continuous integration and continuous deployment (CI/CD) pipelines help mitigate common monorepo challenges.
 Each development team can independently work the microservice, build its container image, and deploy it without affecting other teams.
 They can validate the microservice in a test environment before sending it into production, and keep both the old and new versions available.
 Containerization lets you deploy and test microservices independently without worrying about their different tools and programming languages.

 CI/CD tools can scale automatically and help you manage complex deployments so that you can build, test, and even deploy individual microservices from within a larger monorepo.

 How do you decide whether to use a monorepo or polyrepo for your microservices development?
-First, assess your team’s culture: is it a good fit for the collaborative development a monorepo encourages?
+First, assess your team’s culture. is it a good fit for the collaborative development a monorepo encourages?

-Second, assess your team’s discipline: will they be able to refrain from creating tightly-coupled code?
+Second, assess your team’s discipline.
+Will they be able to refrain from creating tightly-coupled code?
 They need to avoid making their microservices dependent on other microservices in the monorepo.
 Remember, you can enforce this discipline with branch policies and permission restrictions that control who can deploy microservices to production.
 Permissions determine which teams and team members can deploy each service.

 Conclusion